HoTT/Coq-HoTT/STYLE.md

   - If you don't want Coq to create evars for certain subgoals, add an `s` to the tactic name to make it use `simple refine`.

+- `transparent assert`: Defined in `Basics/Overture`, this tactic is like `assert` but produces a transparent subterm rather than an opaque one.
+Due to restrictions of tactic notations, you have to write `transparent assert (foo : (bar baz))` rather than `transparent assert (foo : bar baz)`.

+- `issig`: Defined in `Basics/Tactics`, this tactic proves automatically that a record type is equivalent to a nested sigma-type.

+- `make_equiv`: Defined in `Basics/Equvialences`, this tactic can prove
+  two types are equivalent if the proof involves juggling components.
+  See also `make_equiv_contr_basedpaths`.

+- `pointed_reduce`: Defined in `Pointed/Core`, this tactic lets you
+  assume that functions are strictly pointed.
+See related tactics there.

+- `strip_truncations`, `strip_modalities` and `strip_reflections`: These
+  let you lift an element from `O X` to `X` when the goal is `O`-local, for various `O`.

+- `simpl rewrite`: Defined in `Tactics`, this tactic applies `simpl` to the type of a lemma, and to the goal, before rewriting the goal with the lemma.
+In particular, this is useful for rewriting with lemmas containing definitions like `compose` that appear unfolded in the goal: if the operation has `Arguments ... / .` as above then `simpl` will unfold it.

+- `binder apply`: Defined in `Tactics/BinderApply`, this tactic applies a lemma inside of a lambda abstraction, in the goal or in a hypothesis.

 ## 1.12.
 Contributing to the library ##